Design strategy for a branded AI experience

 We also tested specific reactions to possible humanlike manifestations in response to a client request—and ruled it out once and for all.

-In Round 3, we tested our further refined two prototypes based on learnings from the previous round, aiming to gather more evidence for our updated hypotheses to share with the client in our final recommendation.
+In Testing Round 3, we tested our further refined two prototypes based on learnings from the previous round, aiming to gather more evidence for our updated hypotheses to share with the client in our final recommendation.

-My contribution: I, along with a technical advisor for the A/V setup, led the coordination with our research partner.
+My contribution to Step 3: I, along with a technical advisor for the A/V setup, led the coordination with our research partner.
 I put forth the strategic objectives of the research, reviewed their prepared discussion guide and made edits, and attended every single research session (often as the only member of our team).
 I took high-level notes and engaged with the moderator live to ask follow-up questions where my team wanted to hear more.
 I engaged in debrief sessions with our research partner, internal partners, and with our client.
 I synthesized takeaways after each round of research and presented them to our team, including partners and designers, for discussion of what changes to make for the next round.
 I made myself available for any questions that our designers had while making changes to the prototype, and directed them from a strategic perspective.
 I led interim small presentations to our client about how research was going.
 And at the end of the three rounds, I synthesized the first draft of our final takeaways deck to the client, complete with our top three learnings and final recommendation.
 I directed which illustrations we’d need in the deck and pulled all customer quotes from the transcriptions our research partner provided.

 Reflection: The synthesis into the final recommendation deck is one of the most satisfying moments of my career to date.
-After leading so much of such a big effort, it was incredibly rewarding to pull it all together into one concise, elegant deck for our client, with a recommendation we all really believed in.
-I also thoroughly enjoyed engaging in in-person IDIs (in-depth interviews) and enjoyed working very closely with the moderator between and during sessions.
+I thoroughly enjoyed engaging in in-person IDIs (in-depth interviews) and enjoyed working very closely with the moderator between and during sessions.
 It was immensely enjoyable too to engage in truly iterative test-and-learn research.